akram09/eurecom-devops-lab/Lab03.md

     - Test the Application

-Access the Flask app using the proxy created by kubernetes.
+Access the Flask app using the port-forward created by kubernetes.

 **Question 6: What happens when you scale the deployment to 4 replicas?
 (Hint: Use kubectl scale deployment flask-app --replicas=4.)**